pokt-network/shannon-sdk/README.md

 The SDK consists of the following core components:

-- ApplicationClient: Handles interactions related to applications on the network.
+- **ApplicationClient**: Handles interactions related to applications on the network.
-- SessionClient: Manages session-related operations.
+- **SessionClient**: Manages session-related operations.
-- AccountClient: Deals with account-related queries and operations.
+- **AccountClient**: Deals with account-related queries and operations.
-- BlockClient: Fetches information about blocks on the network.
+- **BlockClient**: Fetches information about blocks on the network.
-- RelayClient: Sends relay requests to the network.
+- **RelayClient**: Sends relay requests to the network.
-- Signer: Signs relay requests to ensure authenticity and integrity.
+- **Signer**: Signs relay requests to ensure authenticity and integrity.

 ## Initialization

-To create a new instance of ShannonSDK, you need to provide implementations for the required clients and signer.
+To create a new instance of ShannonSDK, you need to provide the implementations for the required clients and signer.
 Here is an example of how to initialize the SDK:

 ```go